 - This publication was created to locate and document the works of art that are publicly owned in the central Christchurch area.
 The project has focused on the area within the four Avenues.
 For the purpose of this study a work of art has been defined as a memorial, sculpture, fountain, or mural, that is publicly owned.
 Christchurch Art Gallery Te Puna o Waiwhetu.

 - Christchurch Art Gallery

 - Information about exhibitions at the Christchurch Art Gallery including those in public outdoor spaces.

-- A blog showing example of public art, street art, and graffiti in Christchurch.
+- Website documenting street art and graffiti in Christchurch.

 - Heritage in the city

 Christchurch City Council page on clocks, memorials, statues and fountains making up the public art in and around our city.

 - Christchurch City Council’s policy with the stated purpose:

 To enhance the public spaces of the City of Christchurch by the introduction of artworks into the city environment as a means to enhance city and community identity and to promote the city as a centre of artistic and cultural excellence.

 - Creative New Zealand Creative Communities Funding Scheme